BenWalleshauser/Predicting-SST-w-.-Coupled-RCs/README.md

 Reservoir computing is a type of neural net that uses randomly generated input and middle weights, which effectively reduces training time compared to a traditional RNN.
 In these files, coupled reservoir computers are utilized in order to predict global sea surface temperatures (SST).
 In order to create a trained model which will then subsequently forecast SSTs around the globe, download the processed dataset (see section below) then simply open the file in the `Code` folder titled `Main` and hit run.

-If you'd like to see previously collected results animated on a map or globe, watch the video below!
+If you'd like to see previously collected results, watch the video below!

 https://user-images.githubusercontent.com/72924413/145119884-32123d9f-e023-4d77-91f6-43837da5d24d.mp4